render-engine/render-engine/docs/index.md

 Render Engine's components build off of one another.

-At the base level there is a **Page**, it is just that a single entity of HTML and metadata goodness.
+At the base level there is a **Page**, it is just that, a single entity of HTML and metadata goodness.

 Sometimes a lot of pages will have a lot in common or belong to a group.
 We call these **Collections**.
 Collections can have any number of the same, or different attributes.
 Oh and your collections can even have collections...🤯